Will Smith Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The 7.7 strikeouts per nine innings put together by the Diamondbacks pitching staff last season ranked 24th in the big leagues.
+- The Diamondbacks pitching staff was 24th in the league last season with a collective 7.7 strikeouts per nine innings.

-- The Diamondbacks' 4.26 team ERA ranked 23rd among all MLB pitching staffs.
+- The Diamondbacks had the 23rd-ranked team ERA among all MLB pitching staffs (4.26).

-- Diamondbacks pitchers combined to surrender 191 total home runs at a rate of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in the league).

-- Gallen makes his first start of the season for the Diamondbacks.
+- Kelly makes his first start of the season for the Diamondbacks.

-- The 27-year-old right-hander started and threw five innings when he last appeared Tuesday, Oct.
-4 against the Milwaukee Brewers.
+- When he last appeared on Wednesday, Oct.
+5, the 34-year-old righty started the game and went six innings against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.